Not My Job: We Quiz Funk Legend George Clinton On The British Parliament

 SAGAL: I mean, Alonzo was saying backstage that the whole point of the music was to get people to dance.
 Is that right?
 I mean, because...

 BODDEN: Well, he asked me who was Sir Nose D'voidoffunk?
-And I tried to explain the whole story of how Sir Nose was the bad guy in "Flash Light."
+And I tried to explain the whole story and how Sir Nose was the bad guy in "Flash Light."
 He finally broke down...

 CLINTON: Right.